How do you set up the integration between IBM Rational Team Concert (RTC) and IBM Rational Focal Point?

 This link contains an interactive diagram that shows the tasks for integrating RTC and Focal Point.
 To see the steps for each box in the diagram, click on it.

-6. Lastly, the " CLM integration by exporting and importing project information" section deals with moving entire projects from Focal Point into RTC.
+6. Review " CLM integration by exporting and importing project information" section to move projects from Focal Point into RTC.

 Finally, the IT Portfolio management template also has preconfigured CLM integration attributes and can also be used to gain a better understanding of how the integration between Focal Point and RTC works.
 More information about this template is at " IT portfolio management template."